Code-Institute-Submissions/MS3-family-games/README.md

 ## UX

 This application focus on families with children.
+Chose light colours for nice visual look.
+Each game is placed in individual card.

  ### User Stories

-In particular, as part of this section we recommend that you provide a list of User Stories, with the following general structure:

 - As a user, I want easy navigation, so that I can easily find what I need.
 - As a user, I want to find infomation about games and explanation how to play.